Returning to campus: your social distancing guide

 For example, if someone gets too close, you can say ‘hey, let’s make sure we’re doing our socially distancing’ and step back.
 Or, when reuniting with your uni friends after iso, try saying 'virtual hug!’ (and awkwardly hugging the empty space in front of you).
 Not your style?
 Just go straight for the footshake!

-We’ve introduced plenty of physical distancing and hygiene measures to minimise risk, such as signs that highlight lift and room capacity, and floor markings reminding people to stay 1.5 metres apart where possible.
+We’ve introduced plenty of physical distancing and hygiene measures to minimise risk, such as signs that highlight room capacity, and floor markings reminding people to stay 1.5 metres apart where possible.
 But all these are useless if you don’t take responsibility!
 Make sure you pay attention, make good decisions and read and follow signs.

 Pay attention to body language and verbal cues.